livebook-dev/livebook/README.md

   * `LIVEBOOK_PUBLIC_BASE_URL_PATH` - sets the base url path the `/public/*` routes are served on.
 Note that this takes precedence over `LIVEBOOK_BASE_URL_PATH`, if both are set.
-Setting this may be useful to create exceptions when deploying behind a reverse proxy that requires authentication.
+Setting this may be useful to create exceptions when deploying behind a reverse proxy that requires au1thentication.

   * `LIVEBOOK_CACERTFILE` - path to a local file containing CA certificates.
     Those certificates are used during for server authentication when Livebook